 Continuously aggregating this kind of customer and user data and reinvesting insights back into personas improves overall understanding, whether you’re running a mobile game or a huge e-commerce brand.

 Data-first personas progressively integrate customer and user interactions and behaviors into the persona creation.
 This ensures we build new product, service, or content using actual, aggregated customer behaviors.

 Using interaction data can add behavioral layers to persona creation that outweigh simple demographic and declarative data-based ones.
-New behavioral layers, like how frequent and with what intensity personas interact and use certain parts of brands, can deepen our understanding of customers.
+New behavioral layers that tell us things like how frequent and with what intensity personas interact and use certain parts of brands can deepen our understanding of customers.

 This doesn’t mean we abandon market research and other declarative data.
-It’s through the combination of that and interaction and behavioral data where we can create universal, holistic understanding of users.
+It’s through the combination of that and interaction and behavioral data that we can create a universal, holistic understanding of users.

 Brands large and small use a data-first approach to improve their products, services, and content.
 Netflix is a large proponent of integrating a hybrid of subscriber declarative data and an immense amount of behavior and interaction data to fuel their predictive content engine and streamline their user interface.